List of state highways in Louisiana (3050–3099): Louisiana Highway 3083

+Louisiana Highway 3083 (LA 3083) runs 3.98 mi in Coteau Holmes.

 Louisiana Highway 3086

+Louisiana Highway 3086 (LA 3086) runs 7.05 mi in Jefferson Davis Parish.

 Louisiana Highway 3087

 Louisiana Highway 3087 (LA 3087) runs 5.03 mi in a north–south direction from LA 24 in Houma, Terrebonne Parish to LA 182 in Savoie, Lafourche Parish.

 From the south, LA 3087 begins at an intersection with LA 24 at the northern limit of Houma.
 It heads north as an undivided four-lane highway and immediately crosses a vertical lift bridge over Bayou Terrebonne, intersecting LA 659 on the opposite bank.
 LA 3087 continues north along Prospect Boulevard, becoming a divided four-lane highway, and crosses a high-level fixed span bridge over the Gulf Intracoastal Waterway.
 Shortly after an intersection with LA 660, the highway crosses from Terrebonne Parish into Lafourche Parish at LA 316.
 LA 3087 then turns northwest and reaches its northern terminus at LA 182 in an area known as Savoie.